 Hyaluronic acid sells.
 It’s in serums, moisturizers, and masks.
 So, does it help our skin?
 Or is it just a fancy science term used to drum up business?

 Hyaluronic acid (HA for short) is a naturally occurring molecule in the extracellular matrix of our cells.
 HA is a polysaccharide, a chain of sugars.
-Small and medium length HA promote blood vessel formation and inhibit cell death, while large HA is immunosuppressive and hinders blood vessel formation.
+Small and medium length HA promote blood vessel formation and inhibit cell death, while large HA is immunosuppressive.
 HA is found in connective tissues, joints, the eye, and the umbilical cord.
-However, in the cosmetic world, HA is best known for its ability to bind water molecules within the skin.
-But that’s not all; HA is an overachiever and also plays a role in fighting free radicals and collagen remodeling.
+However, in the cosmetic world, HA is best known for its ability to bind water molecules within the skin, allowing for increased moisture.
+But that’s not all; HA is an overachiever and also aids in collagen remodeling and fights free radicals.

 Clinical trials of topical HA